randy3k/UnitTesting-example/README.md

 Finally, push to github and wait..

-### Travis-CI OSX support
+### Travis OSX support

 Have a look of this [branch](https://github.com/randy3k/UnitTesting-example/tree/osx).
 Now, we need to add a dummy line `language: objective-c` in `.travis.yml` to indicate that we need OS X image.
 It also means that we have to create a new branch for this different `.travis.yml`.
 A more sound solution is to use [multiple os feature](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/).
-But muiti-os feature is still under developed and is only enabled upon request.
+Muitiple os feature is under beta testing and is only enabled upon request (see the link for details).

-###Vagrant
+### Vagrant

 Debugging in travis-ci could be difficult.
 To mock the travis-ci environment in your computer, you can use [vagrant](http://www.vagrantup.com).
-You can ignore this section if your travis-ci builds are good.
+For most users, this section could be ignored.

 ```